ssoelvsten/insecure-select/demo/README.md

 leaks information about one user's inputs to another.

-- `echo.safe`: Is a secure reference implementation that does not leak any information across channels due to a misuse of `select`.
+- `echo.safe`: Is a secure reference implementation that does not leak any information across channels due to a misuse of `select`, the sockets, or anything else.

 - `echo.first-served`: An echo server, that in each round (2s) only replies to the first connection with content.
 Effectively, a *starvation* of a later